 Thanks to encouragement from her parents, a young Libby Holmsen was a prolific writer and drawer.
 Her childhood was an exploration of creativity and imagination . . . and enterprise.
 At age 10, she sold her drawings at a small Melbourne gallery and made enough money to buy a pony with the proceeds.
 Inspired by film, architecture, travel, the beach, and street art, her creativity has moved from pen-and-paper only to the digital age, where her photographs now tell street stories in a single frame.
-See more from Libby this week as she takes over our Instagram feed.

 To many of us, street photography seems like an easy mark: just take your camera and head down the avenue.
 But for any of us who have tried that routine with results that felt flat, it’s clear it takes a certain something to make compelling street photographs.
 The number one fear?
 Approaching strangers, followed closely by photographing those strangers.
 But for Libby Holmsen, the unpredictable nature of the street outweighs her fears.